pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

 ## Testing the Created Routes

-If you were following along using minikube and `NodePort`, you should be able to access the APISIX proxy through the Node IP of the service `apisix-gateway`.
+If you were following along using minikube and `NodePort`, you should be able to access APISIX through the Node IP of the service `apisix-gateway`.
 If the Node IP is not reachable directly (if you are on Darwin, Windows, or WSL), you can create a tunnel to access the service on your machine:

 ```shell
 minikube service apisix-gateway --url -n ingress-apisix